Optimization of Scoring Rules: Multi-dimensional Scoring Rules

-We conclude the section by showing that, for rectangular report and state spaces, symmetric V-shaped utility functions, which are shown to be optimal by \Cref{thm:opt_symm_nd}, can be implemented by \mos scoring rules.
+We show that in rectangular report and state spaces, scoring rules with symmetric V-shaped utility functions, which are shown to be optimal by \Cref{thm:opt_symm_nd}, can be interpreted as \mos scoring rules.
+This can be shown by algebraically calculating the expected utility functions for \mos scoring rules, and hence the proof of the following proposition is deferred to \cref{apx:lem_vshape}.